nbowd/phonebook-fullstack/README.md

 Try the app here: https://agile-falls-64774.herokuapp.com/

+Users can add new contacts, create new entries, search for a specific entry, or update an existing contact.

 Backend handling for a phonebook CRUD application built with React.js, Express, and Node.js while storing data using MongoDB.

 Uses 'morgan' package to for request logging.